 Mobile Workshops (MW) are an exciting and critical part of a conference program.
 The method of selection of MWs is at the CHC discretion.
 It may be that the CHC brainstorms ideas, comes up with a list, and then solicits section members to lead the workshops, detailing out the tour content and logistics.
 Or, the CHC can more broadly ask section members for their proposals for MWs.
 A Call for Mobile Workshops, similar in graphic design to a CFP, may be developed by the CHC and formatted by the Graphic Designer with the conference theme.

 Mobile workshops should be developed concurrently with the selection of regular sessions.
+Deadlines for complete information for MWs is the same as for submitted sessions.
 As soon as your mobile workshops are identified, they can be written up and promoted along with other conference highlights in the Cal Planner.
 Mobile Workshops are listed in the first published Conference-at-a-Glance.

 Mobile Workshops and keynotes are the same as sessions in terms of title, abstracts and speakers and thus should be selected in the same timeframe as regular sessions are.
 Mobile Workshops are submitted for CM evaluation at the same time as regular sessions and keynotes, and when they are the number of CM being requested must be clear.
 The MW Coordinator should strive for each MW to have as much learning time as possible – e.g., on the bus if instruction is possible – but ultimately the amount of learning time between attendees boarding the bus until they disembark must be calculated.
 Generally, more learning time = more CM = more attendees.